 Remember that some of the components that make up your credit score are:

-- How long you’ve had the line of credit
+- Length of Credit History: How long you’ve had the line of credit

-- Amount of available credit you are using (never use more than 50%)
+- Amount of Debt: available credit you are using (never use more than 50%)

 The results of this credit-building strategy for our kids

-Because Becky has had the card for several years, always pays on time and has never used more than about 5 percent of her available credit, her credit score is around 800.
+Because our daughter Becky has had a credit card for several years, always paid on time, and has never used more than about 5 percent of her available credit, her credit score is around 800.

 Becky hasn’t applied for a home loan yet, but her goal is to have enough cash to put down that her credit score will be of little consequence.